 The MAR degree program at Louisville Seminary offers opportunities to learn and grow in service to the church.
-Concentration can be in either Bible or Religious Thought.
-The program requires two years of study or a total of 54 semester hours.
-Some students may choose to apply for admission to the MDiv degree program from the MAR course of study.
+Concentration can be in either Bible, Religious Thought, or a custom-designed track.
+The program requires two years of full-time study or a total of 54 semester hours.